architagarwal2103/Photoclinometry/README.md

+**Author:** Archit Agarwal

 # Shape from Shading

 This project was part of the Inter IIT Bootcamp for Astronomy.
 The problem statement is inspired from one of the problem statements on Bharatiya Antariksh Hackathon.
-The latex report can be found in the doc section.
+The latex report for solving the original problem descrbied in the BAH PS can be found in the doc section.
+This project aims to provide a template for implementation of sfs on a simplified problem statement, one that involves frontal lighting and the assumption of a lambertian surface.

 ---